Mindfulness & Yoga

 The retreat programme includes dedicated yoga sessions alongside sitting meditation, connecting both practices to deepen your sense of mind-body awareness.

-Experienced leaders from a variety of yoga and mindfulness backgrounds are there to support you, plus you'll enjoy periods of free time to rest and reflect on your learning, in a place far from the busy-ness of normal life.
+Experienced leaders are there to support you, plus you'll enjoy periods of free time to rest and reflect on your learning, in a place far from the busy-ness of every day life.

 This retreat is for you if you are: